MEXICO: THE SEA OF CORTEZ, BAJA CALIFORNIA

 With the use of a hire car it is easy to explore the Pacific coast of Baja with its sleepy towns.
 For excellent restaurants and fabulous deserted beaches visit the small town of Todos Santos, usually visited only by Mexicans and more adventurous gringos.
 Between December and early April many Grey Whales gather at Magdalena Bay, to the north of La Paz, and you can have wonderful views of these huge creatures from local boats that take visitors right up to these surprisingly confiding leviathans (day excursions can be arranged by the Cortez Club: contact us for details).

-El Bajo, known as ‘Hammerhead City’, is one of the world’s prime sites for observing schooling hammerhead sharks.
-Juveniles and mature males, up to 6 metres in length, school around the three sea mounts that make up the dive site and if you are lucky, and willing to go down to 40 metres or so if need be, you may see up to 200 or even more in the distance, whilst some large ‘guard’ individuals come much closer to check you out!
-Contrary to popular belief, these sharks offer no threat to divers.
-Every year a procession of other large pelagics occur here, including Whale Sharks, Manta Rays, whales, dolphins and Marlin, although of course you have to be lucky to be there at the right moment.
+Every year a procession of other large pelagics occurs in the Sea of Cortez, including Whale Sharks, Manta Rays, whales, dolphins and Marlin, although of course you have to be lucky to be there at the right moment.
 The tops of the sea mounts are at a depth of 20-25 metres and it is here that divers have occasionally encountered the unusual sight of a knot of free-swimming Panamic Green Morays writhing like tangled spaghetti.

 Passing dolphins, whales or Elephant Seals sometimes enhance the delightful diving at Los Islotes, a series of rocky outcrops just off the northern end of Isla Partida, but the star attraction here at this wonderful dive site is the colony of 200 California Sealions that make the islets their home.
 As one anchors the big bulls bellow out their warnings and the females bark anxiously, but once divers are in the water the attitude changes.
 The pups race around the visitors, turning somersaults, blowing bubbles in one’s face, tugging at one’s fins or nibbling gently at one’s outstretched fingers, delighted to have found themselves some new and amusing playmates, although the adults are much more wary.
 Huge schools of Pacific Flatiron Herrings and Green Jacks are a feature here and you may find yourself in a vortex of Mexican Barracudas, while down on the rocky bottom Pacific Seahorses lurk amongst the gorgonians.
 A host of Eastern Pacific endemic fish can be found, including big Cortez Angelfish, Barberfish and bulbous Mexican Hogfish.